suhailan/automatic-ahp/README.md

 #Usage

 The algorithm requires three kind of data:
+- List of criteria
+- List of alternatives' id
+- List of alternatives' features

 1. List of criteria (e.g. Coursework marks and Final marks)
 2. List of alternatives' id (e.g. Name1, Name2, ...)
 3. List of alternatives' features (define in array)